simranjeetsingh7896/Vue-Project/README.md

 - [x] vue_05.html - Gameover

 # BoardGame.html
-Game Name : Catch Me If You Can
+- Game Name : Catch Me If You Can
-How To Play : Click on the "Catch a theif" on every click thief's health will decrease.
-Once health bar is at zero the thief will be behind bars and You won!!
+- How To Play : Click on the "Catch a theif" on every click thief's health will decrease.
+Once health bar is at zero the thief will be behind bars and You won !!.
+You can play again by clicking on button